HCEMM/sc-tutorials/github_tutorial/README.md

 ---

-## 3. GitHub Actions: CI/CD and GitHub pages
+## 4. GitHub Actions: CI/CD and GitHub pages

 [GitHub Actions](https://github.com/features/actions) (GHA) allows you to automate workflows like testing and deployment.

+**CI/CD** stands for Continuous Integration and Continuous Deployment.
+It is a software development practice that allows you to automate the process of testing and deploying code changes.
+This includes keep your software up to date in package repositories, such as PyPI, CRAN, Bioconductor, and DockerHub.
+CI/CD can be implemented with GitHub Actions, as explained next.

 This repo includes a very basic [CI/CD pipeline](https://github.com/HCEMM/sc_tutorials/blob/main/.github/workflows/ci-cd.yml), which tests a simple Python function, and displays its output in a static site hosted with [GitHub pages](https://pages.github.com/) (GHP).